tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:**  Completed the CSS Grid section of FCC's RWD Certification.
 Went back to an old pen (on CodePen) and improved it.

 **Thoughts:** Re-learning CSS grid has me feeling excited all over again!
 Too bad it's not 100% supported across browsers just yet, but it's a step in the right direction so it would be *amazing* if it becomes the standard in a few years.
 Was about to start one of the RWD projects, but then an old pen caught my eye.
 I was testing out how to implement a "frosted glass" look since I keep seeing them used in UI design.
 Upon revisiting, I cleaned up the code a bit and decided to fix the backgrounds so it looks as though the image is "moving" behind the frosted glass.
 Pretty happy with how it turned out!

+### Day 8: November 5, 2018

+**Today's Progress:** Installed node.js, npm, and http-server to set up a command line http server to use for local development.
+Got through the Getting Started Guide for Phaser.io so now I'm all set up to learn how to create my very own 2D platform game.

+**Thoughts:** I saw GitHub promoting this Game Off challenge, and I'm thinking about participating!
+Assuming Phaser.io isn't too difficult to learn, this sounds like a fun project and I'm excited to begin!
+It took a while to install all the required elements needed for local development, but at least it's all ready to go now.